 Foolishly, I tried to learn really technical stuff when I couldn’t even fret a barre chord correctly.
-Needless to say, I didn’t had any success in learning their songs.
-Back in those days, I often got stuck in some really difficult parts in a song and instead of trying to address the problems, I hopped onto the next song.
+Needless to say, I didn’t have any success in learning their songs.
+Back in those days, I often got stuck in some really difficult parts of a song and instead of trying to address the problems, I hopped onto the next song.

 My teacher used to tell me, “You need to learn to crawl before you can walk.
 And before you start running, you need to master the art of walking.”
 For a beginner, you shouldn’t be too ambitious and should start with easier songs.
 For example, both Oasis and Howie Day have some great 4 chords songs that can strike an instant chord with people.

 They aren’t too hard and yet can still offer a certain degree of challenge to make the experience fun and enjoyable.
 The key here is that while learning to play songs on the guitar, you will also learn techniques, expand your chords vocabulary and develop your rhythms all at the same time.